optimizely/optimizely-edge-agent/docs-revised/analysis/initial-claude-04-18-25/04-api-endpoints/api-endpoint-analysis.md

 ## 4. Authentication Comparison

 *   **v1:** Lacks internal authentication for its API endpoints.
 The `/variation_changes` endpoint uses a token from the URL path *only* for authenticating against the external Optimizely API.
 *   **v2:** Implements token-based authentication for administrative actions (updating datafiles/flagkeys, clearing cache, getting status).
-It uses the `isAdminRequest` helper to compare an `x-admin-token` request header against a value stored in the `IConfigService`.
+It uses the `isAdminRequest` helper to compare an `X-Optimizely-Admin-Token` request header against a value stored in the `IConfigService`.
 Non-admin endpoints remain unauthenticated.

 ## 5. Error Handling & Response Formatting Comparison